Guillaumecoi/MUCM/docs/guides/choosing-a-methodology.md

 # Choosing a Methodology

 MUCM supports four different methodologies, each optimized for different team perspectives and workflows.
 This guide helps you choose the right one for your project.
+Don't forget this is just a template, Feel free to modify the hbs files and variables to suit your needs!

 ## Quick Decision Guide